 The rules for DWI breath alcohol testing in Texas can be found in Title 37 of the Texas Department of Public Safety rules in part 1 of Chapter 19.
 The most important administrative rules for breath testing include the following:

 - §19.6 Approval of Courses of Instruction; and

 Pre-Trial Suppression of the Breath Test Results

 Evidence that is obtained in violation of any provisions of the Constitution or laws of the State of Texas is not admissible at trial.
 Tex.
 Code Crim.
 Proc.
 Ann. art.
 38.23(a).
 Generally, the failure to comply with an administrative agency’s rules does not provide a basis for the exclusion of evidence under article 38.23, unless the applicable statute itself expressly requires compliance with DPS rules.
 See Tex.
 Transp.
 Code Ann. §§ 724.001(7), 724.016.

-In a driving while intoxicated case, the State's failure to collect a defendant's breath sample in compliance with DPS rules may necessitate either the exclusion of the analysis of that sample from evidence or an instruction under article 38.23.
+In a driving, while intoxicated case, the State’s failure to collect a defendant’s breath sample in compliance with DPS rules may necessitate either the exclusion of the analysis of that sample from evidence or instruction under article 38.23.

 If the results of the breath test are not excluded by the judge on a pre-trial basis, then at trial, your criminal defense attorney can renew that objection and also request the following jury instruction pursuant to Texas Code of Criminal Procedure Article 38.23:

-You are further instructed that the Texas Department of Public Safety requires that a breath test operator be in the continuous presence of a subject prior to the administration of a breath test.
+You are further instructed that the Texas Department of Public Safety requires that a breath test operator is in the continuous presence of a subject prior to the administration of a breath test.